 That is why we recommend the following places to sleep outside the parking area:

-- Corcovado Beach Lodge with clean and comfy rooms and private terraces nestled in the middle of nature
+- Corcovado Beach Lodge Costa Rica with clean and comfy rooms and private terraces nestled in the middle of nature

-- Corcovado Beach Lodge for a premium experience on a 4-star hotel hidden in the jungle with a beautiful outside pool and great restaurant
+- Crocodile Bay Resort Costa Rica for a premium experience on a 4-star hotel hidden in the jungle with a beautiful outside pool and great restaurant